 Chantal: There are so many nice furniture places for furniture shopping in Lebanon!
 I especially love BHV and West Elm for their home accessories and Farra store for furniture shopping.

 Chantal: I am currently working on my website and my blog, where I will be sharing décor tips and tricks with my readers!
-This is the main plan for 2018, along with working of course on my interior design projects.
-I haven’t planned for 2019 yet and will do so according to what I was able to accomplish during this year.
+This is the main plan for the year along with working of course on my interior design projects.